Limantara/edwinlimantara.github.io/_posts/2018-3-8-kickstarter-dataset.md

 Technology still has the highest median goal.
 In fact, the unsuccessful Technology projects try to raise double than its successful counterpart!

-Another interesting finding here is that the unsuccessful projects tend to raise very little money.
+Another interesting finding here is that the unsuccessful projects tend to try to raise a lot of money yet only get very little out of it.
+Looks like the unsuccessful projects might not have been very carefully thought out.

+# tl;dr

+So a conclusion I can draw from exploring the Kaggle dataset here is that the being in a popular category doesn't automatically make a project more successful.

+Though it is still not very clear what makes a project successful, but we found that the successful projects tend to raise less money than its unsuccessful counterpart.
+And this is universally true for all categories.

+Finally we also found that unsuccessful projects tend to get significantly lower funding than its initial goal, which might tell that those projects are not well thought out.